Skip to main content

 Getting there

 Below, some views of the road Friday and Saturday.
-The conditions were poor this morning, and slightly better this afternoon, after a day of sun.
+The conditions were poor Friday, worse Saturday morning.
+Saturday afternoon, after a day of sun, at least all the water was off the GICIA path.
 Those who wish to enter the island on the bike path should take it slowly.
 In many places there is only room for one car, so trucks have been waiting to let others pass on areas where there is some grass along the side of the path.